-1. 1.
-AGRICULTURAL CATEGORY
+1. AGRICULTURAL CATEGORY

-Agricultural areas are designated on the Town4's Land Use Plan Map to promote agriculture and agricultural2-related uses.
+Agricultural areas are designated on the Town's Land Use Plan Map to promote agriculture and agricultural related uses.
 Rural residential development may occur within specific limits.
-Uses permitted in areas designated Agricultural are as follows:
+Uses permitted in areas designated agricultural are as follows:

-- A. Agricultural and related uses are broadly defined to include the following: cultivation of crops, groves, thoroughbred and pleasure horse ranches, fish breeding areas, tree and plant nurseries, cattle ranches, and other similar activities. - B. Residential uses are allowed at a maximum of one (1) dwelling unit per two (2) net acres or greater or one (1) dwelling unit per two and one-half (2.5) gross acres or greater.
+- A. Agricultural and related uses are broadly defined to include the following: cultivation of crops, groves, thoroughbred and pleasure horse ranches, fish breeding areas, tree and plant nurseries, cattle ranches and other similar activities. - B. Residential uses are allowed at a maximum of one (1) dwelling unit per two (2) net acres or greater or one (1) dwelling unit per two and one-half (2.5) gross acres or greater.
 Land submerged by water during the majority of the year shall not count as part of the two (2) net acres, unless the submerged land is a pond entirely confined within the parcel.
-Clustering of dwelling units shall not be permitted. - C. Recreation and open space uses. - Cemeteries may be permitted as a recreation and open space use when adjacent to an existing cemetery that is both thirty (30) acres or more in net land area and designated Community Facilities on the land use plan map.
-The maximum gross land area that may be devoted to the cemetery use shall be limited to five (5) percent of the area designated Agricultural on the land use plan map.

-- D. Community facilities, excluding Special Residential Facilities Categories (2) and (3), designed to serve the Town's Rural Residential areas, subject to the permitted uses in the Community Facilities land use category and provisions in Objective 1.12. not to exceed five (5) acres in size.
+Clustering of dwelling units shall not be permitted. - C. Recreation and open space uses. - 1.
+Cemeteries may be permitted as a recreation and open space use when adjacent to an existing cemetery that is both 30 acres or more in net land area and designated Community Facilities on the land use plan map.
+The maximum gross land area that may be devoted to the cemetery use shall be limited to five (5) percent of the area designated Agricultural on the land use plan map. - D. Community facilities excluding Special Residential Facilities Categories (2) and (3), designed to serve the Town's Rural Residential areas, not to exceed five (5) acres in size.
 Parcels zoned or otherwise approved for community facility uses consistent with existing local regulations and permits as of the adoption date of the Town's plan, and thereafter with extended, amended, renewed regulations and permits, may be developed for such uses pursuant to such regulations and permits.
-Community facilities shall be separated by a minimum of 1,000 feet and shall be contiguous to a limited access/controlled facility or an arterial facility as designated on the Town's Trafficways Plan. - E.-Transportation ROW and easements. - F.E.
-Special Residential Facility Category (1) development as defined in the Administration section in of this PlanPart II of this Plan-, subject to the Special Residential Facilities provisions hereinin Section 14 of this Element. - G.F.
-Public utilities such as, but not limited to, water and wastewater treatment plants, pumping stations, electrical substations excluding electric transmission lines and drainage facilities and structures shall-not to exceed five (5) acres in size.
+Community facilities shall be separated by a minimum of 1,000 feet and shall be contiguous to a limited access/controlled facility or an arterial facility as designated on the Town's Trafficways Plan.

+- E. Transportation ROW and easements. - F. Special Residential Facility Category (1) development as defined in the Administration section of this Plan , subject to the Special Residential Facilities provisions herein. - G. Public utilities such as, but not limited to, water and wastewater treatment plants, pumping stations, electrical substations excluding electric transmission lines and drainage facilities and structures shall not exceed five (5) acres in size.
 Electrical power plants are not permitted.

 (BCPC Prov.
 Cert.
-Reg. #3) - GH.
-Telecommunication and utility transmission lines.
-Wireless telecommunication antennas and accessory equipment are permitted on Townowned properties and within public rights-of-way.
+Reg. #3)

+H. Telecommunication and utility transmission lines